GlenKPeterson/Paguro/README.md

 UncleJim ("**Un**modifiable **Coll**ections for **J**ava™ **Imm**utability") is a small library that enables a cleaner, safer style of Java programming.
 It approaches a domain specific language (DSL) inside Java.

-#Manifesto

-* Immutability promotes correct code as much as type safety does.
-* Better to focus on picking the appropriate collections and transformations than on looping details.
-* Write functions before defining classes, yet still take advantage of type safety.
-* On-the fly data definition should be simple and easy.
-Naming/formalizing these data structures should be too.

 #Examples
 ```java
 // Define a type-safe data structure on the fly